mousherif/CelesteClone/README.md

 # CelesteClone
-Celeste Clone repo, not much else lol
+Celeste Clone repo, not much else lol.
+Check Master branch for all the scripts and whatnot.